jameswilddev/trash-kit/readme.md

 filter(object, [hueRotate(240)])
 ```

-Groups, sprites and rectangles can be animated.
+Groups, sprites, rectangles and text can be animated.

 ##### `delay`